Bugaboo Cameleon3 Review

 Ease of Use

-This stroller has a smaller footprint that helps it make tighter turns.
-It rolls fairly smoothly, but it does turn as easily as some of the others, and the frame has a decent amount of flex that makes it harder to push than it should be.
-It is a relatively easy stroller to push with 2 hands, and 1 hand is possible but harder than a lot of the competition.
-Rolling on the carpet is more difficult, but it managed bumps with no problems.
+The Bugaboo has a smaller footprint that helps it make tighter turns.
+It rolls fairly smoothly, but it doesn't turn as easily as some of the others, and the frame has a decent amount of flex that makes it harder to push.
+It is a relatively easy stroller to push with 2 hands, and 1 hand is possible but harder than the competition.
+Rolling on the carpet is more difficult.

-The off-road rolling is tough in standard mode but gets easier in off road mode.
-The steering is hard to get used to in this mode.
-We had trouble with it some front tipping over the curb and both front wheels fell into the grate when we tried to traverse it.
-The off road mode gave this stroller a score bump it wouldn't have otherwise had.
+The off-road rolling is tough in standard mode but gets easier in off-road mode.
+The steering is hard to get used to and we had trouble with it some front tipping over the curb and both front wheels fell into the grate when we tried to traverse it.
+The off-road mode gave this stroller a score bump it wouldn't have otherwise had.

 Weight and Folded Size

-This stroller earned the second lowest score in our review for weight and folded size.
-It weighs 25 pounds and 2 ounces and measures 23"W x 17.2"H x 40.5"L, for a total of 16,002 cubic inches.
-The weight is a little above average for the group, but the folded size is larger than all but 2 other strollers we looked at.
-The folded package size had a huge impact on the score for this metric.
-The lightest and smallest strollers were closer to 17.5 pounds and 6,500 cubic inches.
+This stroller weighs 25 lbs and 2oz and measures a total of 16,002 cubic inches.
+The weight is above average for the group, but the folded size is larger than all but a handful of other strollers we tested.

 This Bugaboo performed well in our tests for quality, which isn't a huge surprise given its higher cost and most higher scoring options cost less than this stroller.